JohannD2/JohannD2/README.md

 Reassigned at home during the Covid19 epidemic early 2020 (France), I started learning HTML, CSS and Javascript on my own.
 I, then, grew a passion for coding and the web.
 Later, I expanded my stack by learning Node, React, React Native and Next.

-Graduated from La Capsule Academy, France's leading Coding BootCamp, I just passed successfully the state-approved qualification of Project Manager for the Web and Mobile Development.
+Graduated from La Capsule Academy, France's leading Coding BootCamp, I passed successfully the state-approved qualification of Project Manager for the Web and Mobile Development.

+I am currently working as a web developper for Maintners.

 ## Skills and Experience